 Just beside glitzy skyscrapers and the fast-paced modernity that is involving the whole China, Shanghai municipality didn’t neglect to celebrate their recent past, much more communist than their present.
+Among the most fascinating city highlights are definitely Shanghai Communist relics.

 Communist Era In Shanghai